-This is important.
-At all times your reader will be creating an image in their mind.
-They will create this image independent of your input.
-They will be desperately scrabbling for clues about the world your characters occupy and putting them together to create an image.
+At all times your reader will be creating an image in his or her mind.
+The reader will create this image independent of your input.
+They will be desperately scrambling for clues about the world your characters occupy and putting them together to create an image.
 It is up to you to control this image with your description.

-The problem that arises is often not to do with the timing of the description, but the amount of description that is needed, which will vary from a simple ‘the bare room’ to paragraphs of detailed prose.
+The problem that often arises has nothing to do with the timing of the description but the amount of description that is needed, which will vary from a simple the bare room to paragraphs of detailed prose.

-OK… this is not as complex as it sounds.
-To help you understand, here are the two situations in which you will need to add description:
+OK, this is not as complex as it sounds.
+To help you understand, here are the two situations in which you will need to add location description:

 In short, change needs description.